Challenger App

 Related Questions:

-1. A proclamation of President's Rule must be approved by both Houses of Parliament within two months of its issue.
+i.
+A proclamation of President's Rule requires approval by both Houses of Parliament within two months.